Jackson’s Bay, 1874-1879: Resolutely Untamed

 The settlers presented several petitions, one of the first asking for a subsidised monthly steamboat calling at all the navigable rivers between Hokitika and Jackson’s Bay:

-The government’s petitions committee declined making a recommendation, but the settlers had help with another petition, in 1877:
+The government’s petitions committee declined making a recommendation, but the settlers had help with another petition, in 1877—from the former lecturer at the University of Otago Edward de Montalk:

 Front page of a